 The Birch School is an experimental micro-school

-With less than 40 students in grades two through 12, in multi-age groups, it is usual to have classes of 7 to 12 students.
+With fewer than 50 students in grades two through 12, in multi-age groups, it is usual to have classes of 7 to 12 students.
 This low student to teacher ratio allows Birch educators to get to know each student well and utilize learning tools to keep each student on material that is right in their “zone of proximal development”– the cutting edge where learning takes place.

 Birch teachers also forge positive personal relationships with students.
 Teachers are an integral part of the school community.
 Teachers are addressed by their first names.
 They do not play “sage on the stage” but rather learn, study and produce alongside their students, demonstrating and modeling learning behavior.